 CEWS carries out impact and implementation studies on gender equality initiatives in academia.
 Studies and projects often combine research and service-oriented objectives with policy analysis and evaluation.
 CEWS' projects in this field of activity

-This field of activity includes, on the one hand the review, processing, and analysis of contemporary literature on gender inequalities in academia.
+This field of activity includes on the one hand the review, processing and analysis of contemporary literature on gender inequalities in academia.
 On the other hand, it includes the implementation of quantitative as well as qualitative studies, mostly financed by third parties.
-The results of these studies are presented in scientific book publications, research papers, essays, brochures, GESIS’ series ‘Recherche Spezial”, and GESIS’ literature databases.
-Often, results are referred to by different academic and policy stakeholder groups and recommendations taken up in equality, university and science policy making.
+The results of these studies are presented in scientific book publications, research papers, essays, brochures, GESIS' series "Recherche Spezial" and GESIS' literature databases.
+Often, results are referred to by different academic and policy stakeholder groups and recommendations are taken up in equality, university and science policy making.

 CEWS initiates and accompanies discussions and opinion-shaping processes, e.g. for the development of national gender equality initiatives in science such as the German Programme for Women Professors.
 Moreover, CEWS provides advice on the strategic orientations and the development of policies of the European Research Area (ERA) as well as for the European Research Framework programs (FP7, Horizon 2020) to advance gender equality.
-The main focus is on structural changes, both in gender equality policies as well as in legal initiatives (governance instruments, organization and personnel development, and scientific cultures).
+The main focus is on structural changes, both in gender equality policies as well as in legal initiatives (governance instruments, organization and personnel development as well as scientific cultures).

 CEWS builds networks through supporting and connecting stakeholder groups at regional, national, European and international levels with scientific organizations, politics, state / federal ministries, European and national committees, researchers and networks.
 One focus area is the exchange between research and policy development.

-The CEWS’ services, with a view to better understand gender inequalities and equality politics in academia aim at putting accumulated research findings on gender and inequalities into policies and practices.
-Our main addressees are universities’ equality professionals, academics and stakeholders in science, politics and society, as well as researchers.
-CEWS’ services are mostly web-based and present a variety of examples, e.g. specialized online-databases of CEWS portal or CEWS-journal (electronic) with nearly 4,000 subscriptions.
+CEWS' services, with a view to better understand gender inequalities and equality politics in academia, aim at putting accumulated research findings on gender and inequalities into policies and practices.
+Our main addressees are universities' equality professionals, academics and stakeholders in science, politics and society, as well as researchers.
+CEWS' services are mostly web-based and present a variety of examples, e.g. specialized online-databases on the CEWS portal or the online CEWSjournal with nearly 4,000 subscriptions.

 CEWS was founded in 2000 as a third party funded project, 100% financed through the BMBF – Federal Ministry of Education and Research, for an initial five years.
 In 2003/04 it was successfully evaluated by an external agency.

-Since January 2006, CEWS – with no changes in task assignment - is part of GESIS - Leibniz Institute for the Social Sciences.
-Since October 2014 CEWS is part of GESIS Department "Monitoring Society and Social Change" in Mannheim, Head is Dr. Oshrat Hochman.
+Since January 2006, CEWS – with no changes in its task assignment - has been part of GESIS - Leibniz Institute for the Social Sciences.
+Since October 2014 CEWS has been part of the GESIS Department "Monitoring Society and Social Change" in Mannheim, head is Dr. Oshrat Hochman.